 - International Partnership Program

-3 strategies to facilitate implementation of main targets: e-Government Capabilities Management Program, e-Government Change Management Program and e-Government Policies and Standards
+3 strategies to facilitate the implementation of main targets: e-Government Capabilities Management Program, e-Government Change Management Program, and e-Government Policies and Standards

-This core element’s strategies is accompanied by 22 programs, out of which the more impressive ones are the following:
+This core element’s strategies are accompanied by 22 programs, out of which the more impressive ones are the following:

 - IT Planning and Management Toolkit

 - Business Continuity Program

 Main targets: infrastructure connectivity and availability, increased user experience (UX) and satisfaction, and channel management strategies.

 While this core element does not have any specific strategies in place, it is supported by 8 programs and over 40 initiatives.

 - eGov Portal Enhancement

 - Service Kiosk Enhancement